 For Sound recording, any other recording having the same sound recording made through any means;

-For programme or performance having rights, any sound recording or cinematographic film.
+For program or performance having rights, any sound recording or cinematographic film.

 When is copyright infringed?
 Section 51

 Without the license of the owner of the copyright holder or registrar of copyrights, does any act which is contrary and the exclusive right of doing such act is with the owner.
 When makes copies of; translates; trades; distributes or creates an adaptation of the work of the original work.